devdil/getfast/README.md

  `getfast --<argument>=<value>`

  The arguments that can be passed are:
-  --url=The download url
+  ....--url=The download url
-  --threads=Threads to maximize download performance --destination=Location to where you want the file to be downloaded.
+  ....--threads=Threads to maximize download performance ....--destination=Location to where you want the file to be downloaded.